PitBrat-moo/stable-of-manifold-foraging/tools/ande-readme.md

 \<INPUT\> Adopt ANDE for this session.

 **⚙ = PREFIX DIRECTIVE**
-DeepSeek requires a prefix.
+DeepSeek requires a prefix for extensions.
 Add the prefix to a prompt **only when required**.
 \<INPUT\> Use ANDE with both lenses.

 ---